eclipse-vertx/vert.x/new/core_manual_js.md

     request.response.write('hello', 'UTF-16');

 The `write` function is asynchronous and always returns immediately after the write has been queued.

-The actual write might occur some time later.
-If you want to be informed when the actual write has happened you can pass in a function as a final argument.
+The actual write might complete some time later.
+If you want to be informed when the actual write has completed you can pass in a function as a final argument.
 This function will then be invoked when the write has completed:

     request.response.write('hello', function() {
         log.info('It has actually been written');